 Physicians treating rape or sexual assault.
 Massachusetts law requires any physician who provides treatment to a rape or sexual assault victim to report the offense to law enforcement, but without including the victim's name or other identifying information.
 See G.L. c.
 112, § 12A 1/2.
 Physician reports of sexual assault must be made to the MassArt Department of Public Safety.

-Witnesses to carrying a firearm or other dangerous weapon on campus.
 Faculty and administrators are required to report the unlawful carrying of a firearm or other dangerous weapon on campus in conformance with G.L. c.
 269, § 10(j).
-Reports of unlawful weapons-carrying must be made to the MassArt Department of Public Safety.

 Contacting the MassArt Department of Public Safety to Report a Crime